-Finish.
-Many authors suggest impregnating the undisturbed front of lacquer peels (e.g. Huisman, 1980;TNO, 2010) to intensify the colours of the soil particles and secure any loose particles.
-Our team has done that from 1978 to 2010 using a large can of the cheapest hairspray sold at the local drugstore, applying it one week after the soil peels were mounted.
+Many authors suggest impregnating the undisturbed front of lacquer peels (e.g. Huisman, 1980; TNO, 2010) to intensify the colours of the soil particles and secure any loose particles.
+Our team did that from 1978 to 2010 using a large can of the cheapest hairspray sold at the local pharmacist, applying it 1 week after the soil peels were mounted.
 The hairspray did bring out the colours more, but once surprisingly produced such dark colours that any colour variation in the peel was obscured.
 It may be that the formula of the hairspray had changed, but the exact reason for this dramatic colour change was unknown.

-It may be that the formula of the hairspray had changed, but the exact reason for this dramatic colour change was unknown.
-Since then, we do not spray peels anymore, and are very satisfied with the original colours.
+Since then, we have not sprayed peels anymore and are very satisfied with the original colours.
 As such, there was no need to find an alternative impregnation material.
 In the case that colours are weak, spraying with hairspray can be a way to intensify colours, but we strongly recommend testing of results along the entire length of the lacquer peel using the trimmed-off edges of the peel.
 In that case, turn the profile on its side to knock off any loose particles before spraying and ventilate again for a few days before installation.